caikit/website/docs/architecture_layers.md

 In AI workloads, a `task` typically refers to an abstract problem or process that can be solved (modeled) by one or more AI algorithms.
 In `caikit`, we use the `caikit.core.task` module to define specific `tasks` based on the required input and output data types.
 These act as an abstract function signature for `Modules` that implement a model algorithm to solve the given task.

-Some tasks with sequential intput/output types can have multiple flavors of inference signature to account for intput and output streaming (e.g. `text generation` which can produce its output as a single string, or a stream of tokens).
+Some tasks with sequential intput/output types can have multiple flavors of inference signature to account for intput and output streaming (e.g. `text generation` which can produce its output as a single string or a stream of tokens).
 The `@task` decorator in `caikit` allows a single `task` to bind these multiple inference flavors together into a single logical task abstraction.
 Implementations of the `task` may choose which of the signatures to implement.

 **task_example.py**